-- 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order. - 2.
-Children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 3.
-Those children who have brothers or sisters who will be attending the school at the time of admission. - 4.
-Those children who live in the school's admission zone: - 5.
-Those children who are distinguished from the great majority of other applicants whether on medical grounds or by other exceptional circumstances and who would suffer significant hardship if they were unable to attend the school; - 6.
+- 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, child arrangements order, or special guardianship order1 including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) bring provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - 2.
+Those children who have brothers or sisters who will be attending the school at the time of admission; - 3.
+Those children who live in the school's admission zone; - 4.
+Those children who are distinguished from the great majority of other applicants whether on medical grounds or by other exceptional circumstances and who would suffer significant hardship if they were unable to attend the school: - 5.
 Those children who live closest to the school as determined by a straight line distance measurement; from the address point for the child's home to the address point of the school, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority.